JamesNewton/Vision/README.md

 Run (notice you don't need to type the export command anymore)
 ```
+xhost + #permission to show a local camera preview
 sudo docker run --runtime nvidia -it --rm \
     --network host \
     -e DISPLAY=:0 \